 (Includes $12 entry fee and $44 subscription)

 Writers can subscribe to Overland for one year (four issues) at a discounted rate, and enter the competition at the special subscriber rate.
-Take out a new subscription and enter the Overland VU Short Story Prize.
+Take out a new subscription and enter the Overland Victoria University Short Story Prize.

 current subscriber – $12

 Current Overland subscribers enter the competition at the special subscriber rate of $12.
 Current subscribers enter the competition here.

 Entry to the competition for non-subscribers is $20.
 Non-subscribers enter the competition here.

 Victoria University student or staff member – free

 For Victoria University students and staff, entry to the competition is free.
 VU students and staff enter the competition here.

 The Victoria University Short Story Prize is supported by Victoria University, Melbourne